 Irish Seed Savers Association

 They undertake research and education initiatives and work to raise awareness on biodiversity and food production.
-The ISS initiate planting schemes, hold very successful open days, workshops, awareness rising during Heritage Week, along with a wide variety of other innovative projects.
+The ISSA initiate planting schemes, hold very successful open days, workshops, awareness rising during Heritage Week, along with a wide variety of other innovative projects.

 They work tirelessly and with great dedication to promote biodiversity in all that they do, often with very little recourses and financial assistance.